sipcapture/homer/examples/docker/README.md

 ## First login

 Omit `HOMER_COORDINATOR_AUTH_ADMIN_PASSWORD_HASH`.
 On first start the coordinator creates `admin` with a random bcrypt password and logs it once.
-Do not use the historical password `sipcapture` — that hash is refused at login.
+Existing installs that still have the historical `sipcapture` hash can sign in, then must set a new password in the UI before using the rest of the API.

 ## Endpoints